c-ehrlich/personal-site-astro/src/content/blog/trpc-data-flows.md

 ---
-title: "How tRPC really works (video)"
+title: "How tRPC really works"
 description: "Everything you need to know about data flows in tRPC"
 published: 2023/01/13
 updated: 2023/01/13